Jury convicts ex-banker Russell Laffitte on 6 financial crime charges

 SPECIAL SECTION: The Murdaugh Cases

-Charges four through six each deal with misapplication of bank funds and aiding and abetting misapplication of bank funds.
+Charges four through six each deal with the misapplication of bank funds and aiding and abetting misapplication of bank funds.

 For the fifth charge, the government argues that Laffitte extended a $750,000 loan to Murdaugh for beach house renovations without proper collateral and knowing the money was used for other means.
 Multiple witnesses testified that the bank never received any payments on that loan since by the time the payments were due, Murdaugh was in jail.